 The regime in which the impact particle is ionizing the atoms in the target and generating the secondary species can be, to a certain extent, described quite well in terms of simple sparse collisions nearly independent on each other, with individual water molecules, which is the basic assumption of Monte Carlo simulations in radiation transport tools.
 The information on scattering cross sections from relatively simple atomic theories is then used to study radiation tracks via such tools [6,7], like Geant4-DNA.
 Actually, it was previously thought that this ionization regime was the only one relevant for DNA damage, according to the common assumption that maximum energy deposition translates into maximum damage.
 However, recent studies have shown that there is still a huge amount of damage even when the impact particle is slowed down to an energy such that it cannot ionize the electrons in the target anymore .
 Within this regime, some approximations on which Monte Carlo tools are based become questionable, as also the use of atomic (gas phase) calculated or measured scattering cross sections.

 Geant4-DNA is now the state of the art approach to calculate the (first-stage) effects in biological damage.
 Nevertheless, some limitations of Geant4-DNA could be overcome nowadays by the first-principles community.
-These limitations are: the cross sections for electronic excitations are calculated in the first Born approximation using optical-data models of ε(E,q) developed based on a Drude representation of ε(E,q); (ad-hoc) truncation algorithm for the dielectric function that accounts for vanishing contribution of ionizations below the binding energies plus an exponential smoothing around the ionization thresholds (in practice: re-distribution of the imaginary part of the dielectric function (or oscillator strength) to the different ionization shells and excitation levels in an f-sum-rule conserving manner without affecting the original fit to the experimental data); mostly consideration of the sole water.
+Among others, some important limitations are: the cross sections for electronic excitations are calculated in the first Born approximation using optical-data models of ε(E,q) based on a Drude representation of ε(E,q); use of some (ad-hoc) truncation algorithms and re-distribution of the imaginary part of the dielectric function (or oscillator strength) to the different ionization shells and excitation levels in an f-sum-rule conserving manner without affecting the original fit to the experimental data); mostly consideration of the sole water.

 J.C.
 Chancellor, G. B. I. Scott and J.P.
 Sutton, Life 4, 491-510 (2014) and references therein.